 Bloody or Black Stools

-Black stool may suggest you have a bleed in your upper gastrointestinal (GI) tract.
-Maroon-colored or bloody stool may suggest a bleed in the lower in the GI tract.
+Black stool may suggest you are bleeding somewhere in your upper gastrointestinal (GI) tract.
+Maroon-colored or bloody stool may suggest bleeding lower in the GI tract.
 See your doctor to check for bleeding, hemorrhoids, or ulcers.
-Lightly colored stools may be a sign that there is a problem in the pancreas or bile ducts that drain the liver.
-If you notice this, see your doctor immediately for help.
+Lightly colored stools may signal a problem in the liver or bile ducts.
+If you notice unusual changes not explained by medication use, see your doctor immediately for help.